 Focusing on the crawl depth of important pages can help distribute link equity more effectively.
 Links can be found in various areas such as the navigation menu, body content, footer, sidebar, or related sections.
 It’s vital to have your homepage link to the most popular pages of your site, as it usually receives the most external links.

 Review internal links by manually checking or using tools like ScreamingFrog, Botify, or Deepcrawl.
 Visualising your site’s internal linking structure and crawl depth can be done using Sitebulb or ScreamingFrog.
 Regularly review your site’s internal linking to the most important pages, focusing on pages with high search demand and revenue contribution.
-Ensure that category pages are linking to relevant sub-categories and product pages.
+Ensure that category pages link to relevant sub-categories and product pages.
 Verify if product pages are linking back to sub-category and category pages.
 Additionally, confirm that category pages are interlinking with each other, and product pages are linking to other related product pages.

 Some examples of sites getting internal linking right;